-- 7.3 The principle of importing inert waste materials in site preparation works, if such materials can meet the same specification for basic fill as primary aggregates, then this would meet the objectives of Article 3(15) of the Waste Framework Directive 2008/98/EC as well as national and local planning policy requirements.
-Given the limited tonnage of material to re-profile the site (19,000 tonnes), the proposal will not have a detrimental impact on the local highway (Policy CH33), - 7.4 Commencement and completion of landraise operations to be the subject of a written notification to the Local Planning Authority to ensure that the works are completed in as short a timescale as possible to minimise disturbance to local amenity and environmental/marine conservation interests.
-The inclusion of planning conditions to control the potential nuisance impacts of noise and dust on the amenities of the area (Policy B23). - 7.5 Development proposal will result in the loss of a small proportion of inter-tidal habitat but is unlikely to have significant impact on the Traeth Lafan SPA and Menai Strait SAC.
+- 7.5 Development proposal will result in the loss of a small proportion of inter-tidal habitat but is unlikely to have significant impact on the Traeth Lafan SPA and Menai Strait SAC.
 Mitigation required for short-term disturbance during construction works to waders including redshank but also nesting habitat for rock pipit, but should specifically include the itinerary of measures as recommended by Gwynedd Council Biodiversity and the Traeth Lafan LNR Management Committee. - 7.6 Degree of change in terms of visual impact will be a slight to moderate increase in land levels but for the most part, a uniform embankment of field boulders and rip-rap material around the periphery of the site will be the most prominent feature.
 It is considered that the proposal will not have a direct or indirect (physical & non-physical) impact on the setting of the Ogwen Valley Landscape of Outstanding Historic Interest, the Anglesey AONB or the Coastal Landscape of the Menai Straits (Policy B12).
 The submission of a restoration/landscaping plan (Policy B27) to be the subject of a planning condition in that the authority would need re-assurance that the site may be restored to a beneficial afteruse.
 It would be reasonable therefore to consider that the site be restored to nature conservation interests within a given timescale unless a further application to develop the site is submitted. - 7.7 The Flood Consequence Assessment, April 2016 and covering letter dated 19 April 2016, addresses the concerns of NRW in respect of potential flood risk.
 Subject to details of rip-rap material being provided to ensure that erosion of the fill material will be minimised due to wave action, it is considered that the proposal complies with policies B29, B32 & C5 of the Unitary Development Plan as well as the requirements of national planning policy guidance. - 7.8 The proposal will include a remediation strategy, where the import of inert waste and slate aggregate may be used to contain any potential land contamination within the site.
-Subject to conditions and the submission of a Construction Environment Management Plan, it is considered that the proposal will not have a detrimental impact on the local water environment (Policy B32 & B33). - 7.9 The proposal satisfies the sustainability goals of Planning Policy Wales and The Wellbeing of Future Generations Act (Wales) 2015.
+Subject to compliance with the scheme of mitigation and monitoring in the Construction Environment Management Plan, it is considered that the proposal will not have a detrimental impact on the local water environment (Policy B32 & B33). - 7.9 The proposal satisfies the sustainability goals of Planning Policy Wales and The Well-being of Future Generations Act (Wales) 2015.